John Noakes: Personal life

 On 30 June 2015 Noakes was reported missing from his home in Andratx, Mallorca: he had been diagnosed with Alzheimer's disease some years before.
 He was found the same day, close to his home, having fallen into grass in a storm drain.

 Noakes died on 28 May 2017 at the Son Espases Hospital in Palma.
-In accordance with his wishes, on 28 October 2017, half of Noakes's ashes were scattered by firework over the playing fields of his old school at Rishworth, while the other half were scattered in Majorca.
+In accordance with his wishes, on 28 October 2017, half of Noakes's ashes were scattered by firework over the playing fields of his old school at Rishworth, while the other half were scattered in Mallorca.